 Ontario Minister of Finance Rod Philips announced the change last month saying the industry can now issue electronic slips.
 But, drivers must still carry a backup paper copy for one year.
 Its just the first of a series of steps intended to modernize the auto insurance industry.
-The Ontario government called the province’s insurance system “broken” and its auto insurance quotes almost the highest in the country.
-It’s 45% more expensive than Alberta car insurance, for example.
-Making available cheap Ontario car insurance through offering discounts and innovative products like pay-as-you go insurance is a priority.
+The Ontario government called the province’s insurance system “broken”, as drivers now face some of the highest auto insurance quotes in the country.
+For example, it’s 45% more expensive here in Ontario than what a driver out west would pay for Alberta car insurance.
+Making cheap Ontario car insurance available through discounts and innovative product solutions, like pay-as-you go insurance or other usage based insurance options, is a priority.
 But for now, an easy win is making carrying insurance more convenient.

 Is pink slip insurance old-fashioned?